pferreirafabricio/csharp-parallel-concurrency/README.md

-# C# - Async, concurrent and parallelism concepts
+# ⚡ C# - Async, concurrent, and parallelism concepts

 ## References

+> [!NOTE]
-> I put this in a order that I consider that will be more beneficial to watch to understand these concepts
+> I put this in an order that I consider will be more beneficial to watch to understand these concepts

 ### en-US